mjackson/monterey/README.md

 Classical inheritance is the right solution for situations where the problem domain can be neatly broken up into a single-inheritance hierarchy.
 However, many real world scenarios do not fit this model well.
 Monterey attempts to address this issue with "mixins".

 A mixin is simply a function that is applied to some other object without being inserted into that object's prototype chain.
-To achieve this the receiver is first extended with all properties of the function prototype, and then the function is called with the receiver as its `this` so that the object may be initialized as any other object that uses that constructor function would be.
+To achieve this the receiver is first extended with all properties of the function prototype, and then the function is called with the receiver as its `this` so that the object may be initialized as any other object that uses that constructor would be.

 The following methods make this possible:

-  - `Object#mixin(fn)`
+  - `Object.mixin(object, fn)`
-  - `Object#mixins`
+  - `Object.mixins(object)`
-  - `Object#mixesIn(fn)`
+  - `Object.mixesIn(object, fn)`

 These allow you to mimic multiple inheritance in JavaScript to some extent.
 Consider the following: